Tirito6626/xmanage-docs/README.md

 xmanage server create
 ```
 It will ask you for server's information, RAM, CPU and etc. XManage will create all required directories on the first run

+## So, you are ready!

+Check `xmanage help` to get all commands and how to manage your server